BLB Solicitors

 Access to Neighbouring Land Act 1992

-If those do not apply, it may be possible to ask the court to grant you an access order to carry out ‘Basic Preservation Works’ under the Access to Neighbouring Land Act 1992.
-The court must be satisfied that you have a valid reason as specified in the Act.
-Valid reasons include:
+If none of the above applies, asking the court to grant you an access order to carry out ‘Basic Preservation Works‘ under the Access to Neighbouring Land Act 1992 may be possible.
+But you must establish one of the following valid reasons:

 • the clearing or repair of any sewers, drains, cables or pipes;